opencog/atomspace/opencog/persist/sexpr/README.md

 The `FileStorageNode` atom implements some of the `StorageNode` API.
 I'ts just enough to save and load entire AtomSpaces, or to store individual Atoms.
-Here's a short example of writing selected Atoms, and the entire AtomSpace, to a file:
+Here's a short example of writing selected Atoms, and the entire AtomSpace, to a file.
+See also `persist-store.scm` in the main examples directory.

 ```
 (use-modules (opencog) (opencog persist) (opencog persist-file))